OIRNOIR/WackyWebM/docs/keyframes.md

 # Keyframe File Format

-Every Line consists of 4 values, where one is optional and can be left out.
+Every line consists of 4 values, where one is optional and can be left out.
 They are all separated by comma characters (`,`)

   - First, the time in the video of the keyframe.
 This is either of these two options:
     - One integer representing seconds in the video